largest

 When all of the "trees" are complete, line them up together to look like a miniature forest.
 Or, use them in addition to gingerbread houses to create your own classroom village.

-Parents will be delighted with the easy Christmas crafts for children!
-The finish product will be a lasting keepsake year after year.
+Parents will be delighted with these if the children give their crafts as gifts!
+Put the date on each student’s crafts, and the finished product will be a lasting keepsake year after year.